Why Do We Show Ads For Meat, Milk, Or Eggs?

-The advertising that is served on our website is contextual, and produced by the google ad network.
+The advertising that is served on our website is contextual and produced by the Google ad network.
 We do our best to filter out all advertising that is not appropriate.
-There are hundreds of thousands of adverts in the network and we are not able to hand pick which advertising we display.
-We appreciate this may be upsetting but we rely on advertising to exist as an organisation.
+There are hundreds of thousands of adverts in the network and we are not able to handpick which advertising we display.
+We appreciate this may be upsetting but we rely on advertising to exist as an organization.

 If you spot an advert of this sort in the future please click on it, and copy and paste the link, and send it to us.
 We can then block it more successfully.

 If you are interested in supporting us please click here

 News stories are never written persuasively or injected with an opinion.
 We tell the news to give facts verbatim and do not necessarily personally condone or approve of the companies we are writing about.

 40 percent of our audience still consume meat and other animal products, and we recognize these plant-based options are popular with meat-eaters, flexitarians, and vegans, with KFC selling one million vegan burgers in the UK in just one month.

 When we cover these stories, we also point out how divided the vegan community is when it comes to fast-food chains, often citing a recent survey carried out by magazine Vegan Food & Living which revealed 57 percent of respondents ‘would never eat at LFC. even if there were more vegan options’.

 Unless tagged as a paid sponsorship, articles on new food releases are not be construed as promotion/ personal endorsement.
 As noted above, the way we write news avoids the use of persuasive language and serves to be impartial on the product/ brand itself.